Map API Entities to Terraform Resources

 For some APIs, you might want the data source to use a “search” endpoint (e.g., search for an entity by name, where name is non-unique), while using a “get” operation for the resource (e.g., to find an entity by ID for state reconciliation).

-In this case, you can use an object syntax for the x-speakeasy-entity-operation
+In this case, use an object syntax for the x-speakeasy-entity-operation

 annotation to explicitly control whether an operation generates a resource, a data source, or both: